 Refer to the replacement number shown on the original battery label when a new battery is needed.
-See Engine Compartment Overview \$\phi\$ 15 for battery location.
+See Engine Compartment Overview \$ 14 for battery location.

-WARNING: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to (Continued)

-the State of California to cause cancer and birth defects or other reproductive harm.
+WARNING: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
 Batteries also contain other chemicals known to the State of California to cause cancer.
 WASH HANDS AFTER HANDLING.
-For more information go to www.P65Warnings.ca.gov/passenger-vehicle.
+See California Proposition 65 Warning